frappe/erpnext_documentation/user/manual/en/stock/accounting-of-inventory-stock.md

 <!-- add-breadcrumbs -->
 # Accounting Of Inventory Stock

-The value of available inventory is treated as an Asset in the company's [Chart of Accounts](/docs/user/manual/en/accounts/chart-of-accounts).
+The value of available inventory is treated as a Current Asset in the company's [Chart of Accounts](/docs/user/manual/en/accounts/chart-of-accounts).
 To prepare a Balance Sheet, you should make the accounting entries for those assets.
 There are generally two different methods of accounting for inventory.